ColtThomas/coltthomas.github.io/projects/personal/dsp/LED_Strip/README.md

 `icepack demo.txt demo.bin`
 `iceprog demo.bin`

+## Toolchain notes
+The executable for ModelSim can be found in: '~/ModelSim/modelsim_ase/linuxaloem/vsim'.
+I followed the instructions for method one at [this](https://mattaw.blogspot.com/2014/05/making-modelsim-altera-starter-edition.html) link.
+ModelSim is a bit easier to use since Xilinx ISE requires .tcl files to simulate vs. using a Verilog/SystemVerilog testbench.

 ## Sampling
 -Each sample produces a 10 bit serial code (2^10 = 1024).
 This gives us a precision of Vref/1024 meaining that for every one bit, we get the calculated quantity of voltage.
 E.G. for 5Vref, 1 bit represents 0.00488V.
 A smaller Vref gives higher precision, but a lower Vmax for a